damianhakert/damianhakert.github.io/source/jobs/people-ops-administrator/index.html.md

 title: "People Operations Administrator"
 ---

+This role reports to the Senior Director of People Operations and works daily to support the recruiting team.

 ## Responsibilities

 * Responsible for the day to day administration of tasks leading up to and resulting from employment decisions and providing support to Global Recruiters